ClosedMixed2025-26 round

 What is the Collaboration and Curriculum Access Fund?

-The Collaboration and Curriculum Access Fund is a non-profit grant offered by Victorian Government in Australia, providing Up to $30K in funding.
-The Collaboration and Curriculum Access Fund supports Victorian government schools to strengthen collaboration across schools and with TAFE non-school providers for delivery of the VCE Vocational Major and Victorian Pathways Certificate.
-The 2025-26 round also supports schools to introduce the Victorian Pathways Certificate from 2026.
+The Collaboration and Curriculum Access Fund is a mixed grant offered by Department of Education in Australia, providing Up to $30K in funding.
+The Collaboration and Curriculum Access Fund provides targeted funding to Victorian government schools to strengthen collaboration across schools and with TAFE non-school providers, support high-quality delivery of VCE Vocational Major and Victorian Pathways Certificate programs, and help schools introduce the VPC from 2026.
+The 2025-26 round is a competitive grant round.

 How much funding does the Collaboration and Curriculum Access Fund provide?

 The Collaboration and Curriculum Access Fund provides Up to $30K in funding.
-The typical project duration is up to 1 year.
+The typical project duration is to 2026-06-30.

 Who is eligible for the Collaboration and Curriculum Access Fund?